-Besides discussing the various details of the performance and extent of compliance by the Company, this report also assigns them a rating for their environmental and administrative performance during the period under review.
+Besides discussing the various details of the performance and extent of compliance by the Company, this report also assigns a rating as to each Company's environmental and administrative performance during the period under review.
+The rating categories are high, good, improvement required and poor for both environmental and administrative performance.
+The interpretations for these ratings are found in Appendix II.